openenclave/openenclave/docs/OpenSSLSupport.md

 - EGD (Entropy Gathering Daemon)
 - Heartbeats extension
 - SCTP (Stream Control Transimission Protocol) protocol

+# Threads Support

+*Note:* Only the version after v0.17.2 has the `threads` support.
+Previous versions of OpenSSL are not built with this support and therefore are not suitable for multi-threaded applications.

+OE SDK configures the OpenSSL with `threads` support, which uses OE's thread lock primitives, to ensure thread-safe when accessing internal objects.
+Note that the lock primitives are based on internal OCALLS (`OE_OCALL_THREAD_WAIT` and `OE_OCALL_THREAD_WAKE`) given that SGX does not support such mechanisms.
+This support allows the developers to use the library in multi-threaded enclave applications.
+Note that the thread saftey holds only if the host is not compromised.

 # How to use RAND APIs